 Under no circumstances are windows to be used for entering or leaving the residence hall or for transferring items in or out of the residence hall.
 A minimum $25 fine will be assessed.

-Anyone involved in throwing or spraying water, snow, shaving cream, etc., into, out of, at, or within a residence hall will be fined a minimum of $25 each, be held responsible for any damages or custodial problems and face disciplinary action for jeopardizing the safety and welfare of the community.
+Anyone involved in throwing or spraying water, snow, shaving cream, etc., into, out of, at, or within a residence hall may be fined, will be held responsible for any damages or custodial problems and may face disciplinary action for jeopardizing the safety and welfare of the community.

 Sports in the residence hall are not permitted.
 Recreational facilities are available elsewhere.
-Students participating in any sports in the hall without the direct approval of the resident director for special events will be fined a minimum of $25 each, be held responsible for any damages or custodial problems, and face disciplinary action for their disturbance to the safety and welfare of the community.
+Students participating in any sports in the hall without the direct approval of the resident director for special events may be fined, will be held responsible for any damages or custodial problems, and may face disciplinary action for jeopardizing the safety and welfare of the community.

 The College reserves the right to have authorized personnel enter any unit for the purposes of periodic inspection, repair, or when there is reason to believe that the health and safety of residents is in jeopardy.
 A College staff member may also search a student’s room, accompanied by a staff member from The Office of Student Life when there is reasonable cause to believe that College regulations are being violated.